yantonov/alias/README.md

 | `docker container log tail` | `docker logs -f` |

 ## List of aliases
-The list of aliases can be shown by using --aliases parameter.
+The list of aliases can be shown by using the --aliases parameter.

 ## Override
 You can add an additional configuration file 'override.toml' to the same directory.
-This helps you to redefine or introduce new aliases which depend on the environment.
+This helps you to redefine existing aliases or introduce new ones that depend on the environment.
-Motivation: some aliases may be specific to the working environment and you do not want to expose them by sharing using a public repository.
+Motivation: some aliases may be specific to the working environment, and you do not want to expose them by sharing them in a public repository.

 ## Target executable location
 There are two options:
-1. You can explicitly define the target executable using 'executable' parameter (see the example [here](https://github.com/yantonov/alias/blob/master/docs/sample_config.toml)).
+1. You can explicitly define the target executable using the 'executable' parameter (see the example [here](https://github.com/yantonov/alias/blob/master/docs/sample_config.toml)).
-2. Without explicit configuration, the app tries to detect the target executable automatically by trying to find an existing file with the same name later in the PATH.
+2. Without explicit configuration, the app tries to detect the target executable automatically by looking for an existing file with the same name later in the PATH.
-In that case, you have to add this alias application in front of the target executable in terms of the PATH variable.
+In that case, you have to place this alias application in front of the target executable in the PATH variable.

 ## Different operating systems
 Different operating systems place binary files in different directories.
-To handle this, it is possible to reference target executable using environment variables (example: executable="${HOME}/tools/bin/app")
+To handle this, it is possible to reference the target executable using environment variables (example: executable="${HOME}/tools/bin/app")
 This helps you to use the same config file across different operating systems.

 ## Shell scripts on Windows
-When you try to use shell script directly as a target executable you can face the problem '%1 is not a valid win32 application'.
+When you try to use a shell script directly as a target executable, you can face the problem '%1 is not a valid win32 application'.
-To deal with this issue you can ann run_as_shell=true parameter to the config (or to the override file if you prefer), this will allows you to run the script using the current shell.
+To deal with this issue, you can add the run_as_shell=true parameter to the config (or to the override file if you prefer); this will allow you to run the script using the current shell.

 ## Examples
 Sample config can be found [here](https://github.com/yantonov/alias/blob/master/docs/sample_config.toml).

-A little bit more realistic examples:
+A few more realistic examples:
 1. [docker aliases](https://github.com/yantonov/docker-aliases)
 2. [podman aliases](https://github.com/yantonov/podman-aliases)
 3. [uv aliases](https://github.com/yantonov/uv-aliases)